-The most important stage to consistently catching current bass is establishing a working pattern.
-Based on all you have learned in the previous chapters about current, seasonal approaches, cover, and structure you know that bass react to a given set of circumstances pretty much in the same manner each time those same set of circumstances occur.
-This is the beginning to establishing a working pattern on the current system you are fishing.
+The most important stage to consistently catching bass is establishing a working pattern.
+Based on all you have learned in the previous chapters about seasonal approaches, cover, and structure you know that bass react to a given set of circumstances pretty much in the same manner each time those same set of circumstances occur.
+This is the beginning to establishing a working pattern on the lake system you are fishing.

 Lee Bailey Jr Elite Pro has retired his Bassmaster Elite competitor number ‘OO7’.
 Lee is now focusing on his lure designing, graphic design talents, and working on his new book which includes his extensive bass fishing knowledge.
 “God has blessed me with a great competitive career as one of the Nations most highly respected pros, as well as one of fishing’s most popular personalities”.